slaminger/dolphin-triforce/Readme.txt

 Homesite: http://dolphin-emu.org/
 Project Site: http://code.google.com/p/dolphin-emu

+This is a custom fork by Steve Laminger

 Dolphin-emu is a emulator for Gamecube, Wii, Triforce that lets you run Wii/GCN/Tri games on your Windows/Linux/Mac PC system.